 What other reviewers from around the web think

-- GSMArena reckoned the Mi 11 “has everything to quickly become a bestseller.”
+- GSMArena reckoned the standard Mi 11 “has everything to quickly become a bestseller.”
 The team liked the phone’s design, saying it was attractive with premium build quality.
 They also noted that the Xiaomi device packed the “best” screen and a charger that was “blazing fast.”
 It wasn’t all good though, as they criticized the lack of a telephoto camera, lack of an official IP rating, and the movie effects which were “nothing special.”

-- Sam Byford of The Verge “strongly recommended” the Mi 11 if you live in a market where it’s available.
+- Sam Byford of The Verge “strongly recommended” the vanilla Mi 11 if you live in a market where it’s available.
 But he stopped short of saying it was so great you should actually import it if you’re in the US.
 He praised the performance, display, battery life, and MIUI 12.
 Sam felt that the camera category was the main area where the phone fell short of big-name rivals, lamenting image quality in mixed lighting and the lack of a telephoto camera.

-- CNET‘s Sareena Dayaram said Xiaomi’s flagship phone was easy to recommend, pointing to the price, speed, display, speakers, and reliable cameras.
+- CNET‘s Sareena Dayaram said Xiaomi’s standard flagship phone was easy to recommend, pointing to the price, speed, display, speakers, and reliable cameras.
 Sareena noted a few downsides though, such as the missing telephoto camera, the lack of easy US availability, and no IP rating.

 What AA readers think of the phone